Resumes and Letters of Introduction

 On every job offer, they say what skills they are looking for.
 Make sure when you make your new resume that you use the EXACT same wording as they do, and make sure ALL the skills they want are EASY to see on your resume.
 Having evaluated hundreds of resumes, I can tell you that an employer mentally checks off the skills in their head as they quickly read your resume.
 The sooner they can check off those skills on YOUR resume, the sooner it goes into the “call for interview” pile.

-The basic structure of the resume is
+The basic structure of the resume is as follows: (the blue parts are examples for an imaginary job applicant)

 • Personal Summary